 Total | 328.0 | 100% |

 The API (Active Pharmaceutical Ingredient) division truly shone, reporting an impressive approximately 25% YoY growth (including captive sales).
 This surge was primarily fueled by new product launches, the expansion of their CDMO (Contract Development and Manufacturing Organization) activities, increased capacities, and a strategic shift towards a more favorable product mix targeting regulated markets.
-This robust performance in the core API business underscores strong demand and effective capacity utilization.
+This robust performance in the core API business underscores strong demand and effective capacity utilization, aligning with the “volume and price” growth for healthy sales.

 Conversely, the Formulations business showed a mixed bag.
 While the US segment recorded significant growth, the overall formulations revenue saw a decline of 5% QoQ and 5% YoY.
 This might seem concerning at first glance.
-However, management commentary points to the successful launch of their second NDA, Bortezomib RTU, in the US, with scale-up anticipated throughout FY26.
-Pemetrexed is also gaining US market share, and the highly anticipated NorUDCA received approval in India as a first-in-class therapy for NAFLD, with revenue expected to commence from 3QFY26.
-This suggests that while current quarter’s formulation sales faced some headwinds (possibly due to regional declines like Europe or timing of certain orders), the foundation is being laid for significant future growth driven by new product commercialization.
+However, management commentary points to key catalysts for future growth: the successful launch of their second NDA, Bortezomib RTU, in the US, with scale-up anticipated throughout FY26; Pemetrexed gaining US market share; and the highly anticipated NorUDCA receiving approval in India as a first-in-class therapy for NAFLD, with revenue expected to commence from 3QFY26.
+This suggests that while current quarter’s formulation sales faced some headwinds (possibly due to regional declines like Europe or timing of certain orders), the foundation is being laid for significant future growth driven by new product commercialization and differentiated assets.

-For B2B-heavy businesses like Shilpa Medicare, understanding order books and pipeline strength is paramount.
-While specific order values weren’t detailed, the commentary paints a promising picture:
+For a B2B-heavy business like Shilpa Medicare, which operates significantly in API and CDMO, understanding order books and pipeline strength is paramount to assessing future earnings impact.
+While specific consolidated order values weren’t detailed, the commentary paints a promising picture, indicating management’s capability to deliver on future growth.

-This strong pipeline visibility and the conversion of development programs into commercial contracts indicate a healthy flow of future sales, which is exactly what forward-looking markets seek.
-The gestation periods for some of these complex projects (like NBEs and CDMO commercialization in FY27) mean their full revenue impact will be realized in coming quarters, creating a strong growth runway.
+This strong pipeline visibility and the conversion of development programs into commercial contracts indicate a healthy flow of future sales.
+The relatively longer gestation periods for some of these complex projects (like NBEs and CDMO commercialization in FY27 or rHA commercialization by FY28-FY29) mean their full revenue impact will be realized in coming quarters and years, creating a strong growth runway.
+This shows management’s long-term vision and execution capability.

-Perhaps the most compelling story from Shilpa Medicare’s 1QFY26 results is the dramatic improvement in its profitability metrics.
+Perhaps the most compelling story from Shilpa Medicare’s 1QFY26 results is the dramatic improvement in its profitability metrics, indicating a significant positive change in its operational efficiency.

 Metric | 1QFY25 | 4QFY25* | 1QFY26 | Change (YoY) | Change (QoQ) |